PROFILE

 dietary staples.

-Ghana's industrial base is relatively
+Ghana's industrial base is relatively advanced

-advanced compared to many other African
+compared to many other African countries.

-countries.
-Industries include textiles, steel
+Industries include textiles, apparel, steel

 (using scrap), tires, oil refining, flour